 The resulting mite infestation then causes further strain on the pup's' immune system, and a vicious circle begins.

-Some breeds seem to have a congenital predisposition to being affected in this way, and are more likely to become 'symptomatic'.
+Some breeds seem to have a congenital predisposition to being affected, these include:

-Demodectic mange isn't generally thought to be contagious, so it can't be passed from dog to dog, or from dog to human.
+Demodectic mange IS NOT generally thought to be contagious, so it can't be passed from dog to dog, or from dog to human.

 But some scientists believe that it may be possible for certain types of demodex mites to be passed from dog to do, under certain conditions, but there's no scientific proof of this at present.